nxtruong/Website-NXTLAB-Netlify/content/authors/truong-nghiem/_index.md

 ---
 <!-- [*Personal Website*](http://truongnghiem.com) -->

-Dr. Truong X. Nghiem is an Assistant Professor and Assistant Chair of Electrical Engineering at the [School of Informatics, Computing, and Cyber Systems (SICCS)](https://nau.edu/school-of-informatics-computing-and-cyber-systems) at [Northern Arizona University (NAU)](https://nau.edu).
-He is the founder and director of the [Intelligent Control Systems (ICONS) Laboratory](http://nxtlab.org).
+Dr. Truong X. Nghiem is an Associate Professor in the [Department of Electrical and Computer Engineering](https://www.ece.ucf.edu/), with a secondary joint appointment in the [School of Modeling, Simulation, and Training](https://www.ist.ucf.edu/), in the [College of Engineering and Computer Science](https://www.cecs.ucf.edu/) at the [University of Central Florida](https://www.ucf.edu/).
+He is the founder and director of the [Intelligent Cyber-Physical Systems (iCPS) Laboratory](http://nxtlab.org).

 Dr. Nghiem received his Ph.D. in Electrical and Systems Engineering from the [University of Pennsylvania](https://www.upenn.edu).
 Before joining NAU, he was a postdoctoral scientist in the [Automatic Control Laboratory](https://la.epfl.ch) at EPFL (Switzerland), and a postdoctoral researcher at Penn.